 You have an apparatus that spins a horizontal platform.
 A top view of the device is shown to the right.
 You also have a stopwatch, meterstick and the video analysis equipment.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 The following questions will help you to reach your prediction and the analysis of your data.